freenas/freenas-docs/userguide/snippets/alertevents.rst

   goes red at 95%

-* new OpenZFS feature flags are available for the pool; this alert can be adjusted in :ref:`Alert Settings<Alert Settings>` if a pool upgrade is not desired at present
+* new OpenZFS feature flags are available for the pool; this alert can be adjusted in :ref:`Alert Settings` if a pool upgrade is not desired at present

 * a new update is available